vcvos52/IHTF/README.md

 The implementation goals for the MVP, as discussed in the meeting, were:
 ○  Delete fulfilled requests → Husayn
-○  Cancel requests → Giulio
+○  Cancel requests → Giulio: Completed
 ○  URL catching → Giulio: Completed
-○  Matching algorithm - important to get a basic matching → Husayin ○  Make it secure (bicrypt, escaping, and DOMPurify(), no csurf yet) → Vince ○  Sessions → Vincenzo
+○  Matching algorithm - important to get a basic matching → Husayin ○  Make it secure (bicrypt, escaping, and DOMPurify(), no csurf yet) → Vince ○  Sessions → Vincenzo: Completed
 ○  OpenID Connect → Kostas/Giulio

 Bugs fix:
 ○  Matching to multiple requests
-○  Hours in ‘Upcoming Meals’ are off by timezone
-○  Datetime in database instead of string
+○  Hours in ‘Upcoming Meals’ are off by timezone: Completed ○  Datetime in database instead of string
-○  Sessions
-○  Alice name not appearing in Upcoming meals
+○  Alice name not appearing in Upcoming meals: Completed

 ## File ownership
 Models/ -> mostly Husayn, some addition Giulio